trush081/personal-site/src/data/about.md

 # Intro

 I am a recent graduate of the University of Kentucky, College of Engineering.
-I orginally was going to do mission work after college, but changed my plans after meeting my lovely girlfriend during my senior year.
-With the recent change of plans, I put all 110% of my time and focus into software.
-I never lost my dream of going overseas to do mission work through the [IMB](https://www.imb.org/), but my path to get there changed.
+I orginally was going to do mission work after college, but changed my plans during my senior year.
+(There were a lot of reasons for this, but if you are interested, please message me.)
+With the recent change of plans, my time and focus went into increasing my knowledge of software.
+I put a lot of effort into making sure I was carrer ready for the industry, and thankfully all that time and focus payed off.
+I still have not lost my main focus, however, of wanting to go back overseas for mission work (hopefully through the [IMB](https://www.imb.org/)), but my path to get there changed and I am super thankful for all the different ways I have grown through that change.

-# Currently
+# What I'm currently learning

-At Papa Johns International, I have learned nearly every skill besides C++.
-More specificly, I have gained a passion for working with Google Cloud Platform and anything that has to do with middleware, along with rekindling my first language, Java.
-Slowly becoming the pipeline SME for my current team.
+At Papa Johns International, I've been able to have an amazing first experience out of college.
+Some of the tech that I've been diving into most: Spring Boot, Gradle, Jenkins, Google Cloud, and a lot of other major corporate tech that I never got to experience in college.
+So far, it's been a great experience and a lot of my co-workers and the higher up engineers have been quite impressed with how quickly I have been able to catch on and contribute at the same level as them.
+Overall, I'm super eager to keep diving into new systems, repos, and tech.

 # Some history in tech